ymirpl/blog-articles/What’s up in Vietnam.md

 ## So … what changed since Vietnam War and what are we yet to solve in ORMs?
 So, 12 years have passed.
 1. Some problems have evolved.
 Joins are much faster now thanks to solutions like ClusterixDB.
 There are newly built-in mechanisms in relational databases.
 We can store documents in PostgreSQL database.
-Although it’s still not the best idea to create SQL with dozens of joins, but modern databases are optimized for less complex queries.
+Although it’s still not the best idea to create DML query with dozens of joins, but modern databases are optimized for less complex queries.
 2. Over time, composition started winning over inheritance in OOP.
 Mapping composition to RDBS is easier thanks to its relational origin.
 3. Using the same database by two applications is seen as a bad practice.
 This and others policy problems mentioned by Ted Neward are a little outdated.
 But on the other hand, many services are starting cooperatively.
 Updating such services is a quite hard to achieve.
 There is a time where one service needs to work with two versions of a database.
 Forcing ORM framework to work with two different versions of the database is almost impossible in clear and easy to achieve way.

 > As a result, as the system grows over time, there will be increasing pressure on the developers to “tie off” the object model from the database schema, such that schema changes won’t require similar object model refactorings, and vice versa.
 _Ted Neward_

-4. HQL, DQL, and other object-based languages evolved and became more powerful, but are still less flexible than plain SQL.
+4. HQL, DQL, and other object-based languages evolved and became more powerful, but are still less flexible than plain DML.

 > Even if 80% of users need only 30% of the features of SQL, then 100% of users have to break your abstraction to get the job done.
 _Laurie Voss_